You can now submit your form online

-- You can choose to submit your reprisal complaint online or by choosing the hardcopy form below.
-The choice is yours.
+- You can submit your disclosure of wrongdoing online or by filling out the form below.
+It's your choice.

-- If you selected to complete a hardcopy form, you can submit it either in person to the Office, or by mail or secure fax transmission at 613-946-2151.
+- If you selected to complete a hard copy form, you can submit it either in person, to the Office by mail or facsimile at 613-946-2151 (secure transmission).
 Please do not use e-mail as it is not a secure means of transmission.